brunopk/sc-rpi/doc/development.md

 # Development

+## MQTT

+MQTT communication is handled using the [Paho](https://pypi.org/project/paho-mqtt/) library.

 ## Poetry

 Among other features, Poetry provides a mechanism to have different dependencies for different environments.
 For instance testing libraries are only available for development environment.